 How about after your run?

 In addition to the Warm Up and Cool Down classes, this series also has four new Pilates classes with Gede.
-I absolutely love Pilates and during the last 6 months of lockdown and working from home, I’ve added Gede’s classes to my weekly routine in an attempt to remain strong and injury free.
+I absolutely love Pilates and during the last six months of lockdown and working from home, I’ve added Gede’s classes to my weekly routine in an attempt to remain strong and injury-free.
 For me, Pilates is the perfect complement to running as it strengthens the core and improves pelvic stability.
 I’ve introduced lots of my running pals to Pilates and they always tell me that they’re surprised by how challenging the classes are.
-Give the 10 minute classes and then level up to the 25 minute version.
+Give the 10 minute classes a go, and then level up to the 25 minute version.
 You can thank me later.

 Last but not least